CERC News

 Researching sustainable waste treatments and entrepreneurship: Drs.
 Luis Cabrales, Zhongzhe Liu and Jeremy Woods are working together on a USDA grant-funded collaborative study with UC Riverside; Sept.
 29, 2021

-Transforming knowledge into experience: Professors in CSUB's School of Natural Sciences, Mathematics and Engineering led students in research projects for the first year of the Summer Undergraduate Research Experience (SURE); Aug.
+Transforming knowledge into experience: Professors in CSUB's College of Natural Sciences, Mathematics and Engineering led students in research projects for the first year of the Summer Undergraduate Research Experience (SURE); Aug.
 18, 2021

 Research spotlight: Dr. Tat Acharya: Dr. Acharya was asked to talk about his research on sustainable energy; July 26, 2021